fafalone/WinDevLib/README.md

 Note that this is just for using tbShellLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.

 ## Updates
+**Update (v4.0.92):**

+-Completed Media Foundation interfaces up through the most recent Windows 11 SDK.
+This includes the capture engine and other entirely new feature sets.

+-Added CoreAudio Spatial Audio interfaces (newer Win10 versions/Win11 only)

+-Added IPropertyPage[2] and IPropertyPageSite interfaces.

+-Added ISimpleFrameSite interface

+-Bug fix: AUDCLNT_RETURNCODES were all incorrect.

-**Update (v3.12.88):** Added misc. interfaces IDelayedPropertyStoreFactory, IStorageProviderCopyHook, IDesktopGadget/Coclass DesktopGadget, IQueryCodePage, IStreamUnbufferedInfo, IUserAccountChangeCallback, IOpenSearchSource (with Implements- version in oleexpimp), IDestinationStreamFactory, ICreateProcessInputs, and ICreatingProcess.
+**Update (v3.12.88):** Added misc. interfaces IDelayedPropertyStoreFactory, IStorageProviderCopyHook, IDesktopGadget/Coclass DesktopGadget, IQueryCodePage, IStreamUnbufferedInfo, IUserAccountChangeCallback, IOpenSearchSource, IDestinationStreamFactory, ICreateProcessInputs, and ICreatingProcess.
 Continued adding APIs and Media Foundation interfaces.

 **Update (v3.11.84, v3.11.86):** Additional APIs and Media Foundation stuff.